๐Ÿช„Political Philosophy

 Why This Matters

-Political economic systems aren't just abstract theories—they're the frameworks that determine who owns what, who gets what, and who decides.
+Political economic systems are the frameworks that determine who owns what, who gets what, and who decides.
 When you encounter questions about justice, equality, freedom, and the role of the state, you're really being tested on how different economic systems embody competing philosophical values.
 These concepts show up constantly in discussions of distributive justice, the social contract, and debates about individual rights versus collective welfare.

-Here's the key insight: every economic system reflects a deeper philosophical commitment.
+Every economic system reflects a deeper philosophical commitment.
 Capitalism prioritizes individual liberty and property rights; socialism emphasizes equality and collective welfare; anarchism rejects hierarchical authority altogether.
-Don't just memorize definitions—know what philosophical principle each system champions and what it sacrifices.
-When an FRQ asks you to evaluate competing visions of justice, these systems are your toolkit.
+Don't just memorize definitions.
+Know what philosophical principle each system champions and what it sacrifices.
+When you're asked to evaluate competing visions of justice, these systems are your toolkit.

 Market-Centered Systems